 - Click Options for the Location (Single symbol) drawing style.

 - Under Showing Location Only, click Symbols to change the symbol.

 A symbol palette opens, showing a variety of symbols that belong to the default Shapes category of symbols.
-ArcGIS Online also has many other symbol categories.
+ArcGIS also has many other symbol categories.

 - Click the arrow next to Shapes and choose the National Park Service category.

 - In the National Park Service category, find the symbol with a white cross on a black background and click it to select it.

 - Change the symbol size to 12 px (pixels) and click OK.

 - In the Change Style pane, click OK and click Done.

 The new symbols are intuitively recognizable as emergency shelters.
 Their strong black and white colors help them stand out from the reds and oranges of the hazard zones.